The Secret To An Easy And Stress-Free Tax Season For Your Business

 Track Your Income

 It’s vital to make sure your income/sales information is up to date.
 You want your cash flow, both negative and positive, to be accurately represented.
-It’s also important to know whether you run your company using accrual or cash-basis accounting.
+It’s also important to know whether you run your company using accrual vs cash basis accounting methods.

 - Cash-Basis Accounting: Records income when products/services are paid for (i.e. when you receive payment from a customer on an invoice)